JoeyStanley/real/resources.md

 * My friend [Andres Karjus](https://andreskarjus.github.io) has given several workshops on wide range of data visualization topics, collectively called *[aRt of the figure: explore and visualize your data using R](https://andreskarjus.github.io/artofthefigure/)*.
 You should definitely explore his github and check out his materials.

 * This [blog post](https://www.jessesadler.com/post/network-analysis-with-r/) by Jesse Sadler is a great tutorial on how to use R to visualize network data.

-* In case you've wanted to make animations in R, be sure to check out Thomas Lin Pedersen's [gganimate](https://gganimate.com) package.

 * Plotting special characters or unique fonts can be tricky.
 [Yixuan Qiu](https://statr.me)'s tutorial *[showtext: Using Fonts More Easily in R Graphs](https://cran.rstudio.com/web/packages/showtext/vignettes/introduction.html)* can help you with that.